 Am I eligible to file for a DVRO?

-You can file for a domestic violence restraining order if you or your minor child have been the victims of domestic violence from:
+You can file for a domestic violence restraining order if you or your minor child has been the victim of domestic violence from:

 - a spouse or former spouse;

 - a person you are dating or used to date, including a same-sex partner;

 - the mother or father of your child;